-The information as to province or state and country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors and officers individually.

-(2) Member of Audit Committee.
-Chair: Mr. Andres Milla.

-(3) Member of the Compensation Committee.
-Chair: Mr. George Elliott.

-(4) Member of the Strategy and Finance Committee.
-Chair: Mr. Sean Waller.

-- (5) Non-Executive Chairman: Mr. Giulio Bonifacio. - (6) The term of office of the directors will expire at the Company's next annual general meeting. - (7) Securities beneficially owned by directors are based on information furnished to the Company by the directors and officers.
+- The information as to province or state and country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors and officers individually. - (2) Member of Audit Committee.
+Chair: Steven Latimer. - (3) Member of the Compensation Committee.
+Chair: Sean Waller. - The term of office of the directors will expire at the Company's next annual general meeting. - (5) Securities beneficially owned by directors are based on information furnished to the Company by the directors and officers. - Christine Nicolau is Fortescue Metals Group Ltd.'s nominee director.
+Fortescue Metals currently holds 75,122,222 common shares representing 25.33% of the total number of issued and outstanding Common Shares.

-The Company does not currently have any board committees other than the Audit Committee, the Compensation and Strategy Committee and a Technical Committee.
+The Company does not currently have any board committees other than the Audit Committee and the Compensation Committee.

-As of March 31, 2021, the date of this AIF, the directors and executive officers of the Company, as a group, beneficially hold a total of 15,873,152 Common Shares, directly or indirectly, representing approximately 5.88% of the issued and outstanding Common Shares.
+As at March 15, 2022, the date of this AIF, the directors and executive officers of the Company, as a group, beneficially hold a total of 17,095,819 Common Shares, directly or indirectly, representing approximately 5.8% of the issued and outstanding Common Shares.